nyaruka/goflow/docs/docs.md

 You should only specify fractional seconds when you want to assert the number of places in the input format.

-parse_datetime will return an error if it is unable to convert the text to a date.
+parse_datetime will return an error if it is unable to convert the text to a datetime.

 ```objectivec